Winter storm blows out to sea, but some areas without power | WTOP News

 MEMPHIS, Tenn.
 (AP) — The winter storm that caused hundreds of thousands of power outages and contributed to hundreds of traffic accidents from Texas to Maine had moved out to sea Saturday, and while most locations were returning to normal, many people in the Memphis, Tennessee, area were without electricity and could be in the dark for a full week.

-On Saturday morning the local utility, Memphis Light, Gas and Water reported about 84,000 customers, about 20% of the total, remained without power.
-In a social media post the utility said crews were working around the clock to restore power after 225 trees were brought down by the ice.
+On Saturday morning the local utility, Memphis Light, Gas and Water reported more than 90,000 customers, more than 20% of the utility’s total, remained without power.

+During a late morning news conference from the hard-hit Frayser neighborhood of Memphis, utility President J.T.
+Young said he hoped that between 25,000 and 30,000 customers could have their power back before the end of the day Saturday.

+More than 80 line crews were working to restore power, officials said.

+“We want everyone to be safe.
+We want you to be safe and we certainly want our crews to be safe as they do what they do,” he said.

+During the news conference, officials said hundreds of trees were down on power lines.
+In a broadcast on the utility’s Facebook page, Young showed an area where a string of 13 power poles were on the ground due to the ice buildup.

-The National Weather Service is forecasting temperatures to be in the low 30s in Memphis on Saturday.
+The National Weather Service forecasted temperatures to be in the low 30s in Memphis on Saturday.

-Memphis utility officials were planning a news conference at mid-day Saturday to discuss the situation.
+Meanwhile, in central New York’s Ulster County along the Hudson River, more than 42,000 customers were without power Saturday.
+Central Hudson Gas & Electric Corp. said crews were working to restore electric service after snow and ice caused damage and outages.
+The county opened several warming centers and was distributing bottled water and dry ice to residents.

-Meanwhile, in New England, Massachusetts officials were still warning motorists on Saturday to watch for slippery spots on highways where hundreds of accidents, including one fatal crash, were reported on Friday.
+In New England on Saturday, Massachusetts officials were still warning motorists on Saturday to watch for slippery spots on highways where hundreds of accidents, including two fatal crashes that were reported on Friday.

 Airlines that had scrubbed about 3,400 flights by midday Friday, were working Saturday to catch up with the backlog.

-In addition to the fatal crash in Massachusetts, in the Tulsa, Oklahoma, suburb of Broken Arrow police said they were investigating a hit-and-run crash that killed a 12-year-old boy who was struck while sledding.
+In addition to the two fatal crashes in Massachusetts, police in the Tulsa, Oklahoma, suburb of Broken Arrow said they were investigating a hit-and-run crash that killed a 12-year-old boy who was struck while sledding.

 More than a foot (30 centimeters) of snow fell in parts of Pennsylvania, New York and New England.
 While the bulk of the storm has moved out, the National Weather Service in Buffalo tweeted Saturday that several inches of lake effect snow was possible in areas southeast of the lakes.